ppb/pursuedpybear/README.md

 ## A Game Engine

-At it's core, `ppb` provides a number of features that make it perfect for video games.
+At its core, `ppb` provides a number of features that make it perfect for video games.
 The `GameEngine` itself provides a pluggable subsystem architecture where adding new features is as simple as subclassing and extending `System`.
 Additionally, it contains a state stack of `Scenes`